 Every detainee is entitled to a bond hearing to determine reasonable conditions for release.
 At the hearing, the immigration judge may find the detainee subject to mandatory detention or eligible for release on a bond sufficient to assure reappearance as required and compliance with whatever order the judge sees fit.
 The detainee recovers the money by punctual appearances until disposition of the case or forfeits it by flight or failure to comply.

 Detainee Services in Immigration & Customs Enforcement (ICE)

 The ICE Health Service Corps provides medical care and public health services to approximately 15,000 detainees at 21 designated facilities around the country.
 For many detainees the care they receive in ICE custody is their first professional medical attention.
 It is common for detainee health screenings to identify health conditions previously undiagnosed.

 Through an aggressive inspections program, ICE detention facilities follow national standards for safe, secure, and humane confinement conditions.
 The performance-based standards establish consistent program operations and managerial expectations, accountability for compliance, and a culture of professionalism.

 Inmate Search / Inmate Locator Links

-To find inmates you can visit the ICE website locator for detained aliens, which has a drop-down list of no fewer than nine languages for selection at the top of the page.
+To find inmates you can visit the ICE Online Detainee locator system for detained aliens, which has a drop-down list of no fewer than nine languages for selection at the top of the page.
 Inmate locator users do well to know the detainee’s A-number.
 The alternate search method by biographical information is less reliable and takes more time and data to execute.
 Users without A-numbers should be aware that misspellings of biographical data are not unusual in the ICE locator system.
 If you have trouble searching for an inmate you can see below the US Immigration (ICE) facilities.
 Navigate to a facility to find the available inmate search link.

 US Immigration & Customs Enforcement (ICE) Detention Centers and Detainee Locators